The Stripped-Star Ultraviolet Magellanic Cloud Survey (SUMS): The UV Photometric Catalog and Stripped Star Candidate Selection: Properties of Candidate Systems

 The location of various populations of stars within the Magellanic Clouds has been used as a proxy for their age and evolutionary history---both by comparing directly to maps of star formation history \citep[e.g.][]{Badenes2015,Sarbadhicary2021,Ogrady2023} and by assessing their relative proximity to other classes of stars \citep[e.g.][]{Smith2015}.
 While performing a similar analysis on our candidate systems will require a detailed assessment of our sensitivity in different regions of the Clouds due to the impact of clustering on the \emph{Swift}-UVOT images, we can still very broadly assess their global environments.

 In Figure~\ref{fig:candidatecoverage} we plot the positions of our final candidates to assess their global distribution across the Magellanic Clouds.
 The bulk of the SMC candidates lie towards the northern star forming regions of the galaxy \citep{Rubele2018}, in the direction of two massive star clusters NGC 346, and NGC 371.
 Within the LMC, candidate sources are generally sparse along the bar, with a few exceptions.
 Instead, a higher density is observed northeast of the bar, possibly due to the relative lack of active star-forming regions within the bar itself \citep{Harris2009}.

-We note that we have very few candidates (5) within 30 Doradus, the extended blueish white region to the north-east, the most active star forming region in the Local Group with the highest density of massive stars \citep{WalbornBlades1997}.
+We note that we have very few candidates (5) within 30 Doradus, the most active star forming region in the Local Group with the highest density of massive stars \citep{WalbornBlades1997}.
 This is likely due to crowding effects.
 In particular, numerous areas within 30 Doradus are above the count rate level where coincidence loss artifacts dominate the \emph{Swift-}UVOT images (and are hence masked in our analysis, as outlined in \S \ref{sec:inputimages}).
 Indeed, when we compare to the HTTP survey, which conducted HST photometry of 30 Doradus \citep{Sabbi2016}, we find that less than a percent of their sources have UV magnitudes in the final SUMS catalog presented in Table~\ref{tab:minifullcat}.
 Identification of stripped star candidates in this and other dense regions of the Clouds requires photometry from a higher resolution instrument such as HST.
 Though we also note that for very young regions such as 30 Dor ($\sim$1-10 Myr; \citealt{Schneider2018}) they could be too young for the formation of intermediate mass stripped stars \citep[cf.][]{Gotberg2019}.

+{ We can also \emph{broadly} assess whether the candidates are located in environments consistent with the expected lifetimes of stripped stars (~10–100 Myr), by comparing their positions to the star formation history (SFH) maps derived from MCPS data for the LMC \citep{Harris2009} and SMC \citep{Harris2004}.
+For each candidate, we adopt the SFH corresponding to the \emph{nearest} spatial cell in these maps.
+Each cell is typically 12\arcmin{}x12\arcmin{}, as defined in the Harris \& Zaritsky studies, and thus represents the typical spatial resolution of this comparison.

+First and foremost, in every case, the nearest cell shows at least some star formation activity within the 10–100 Myr range.
+Moreover, 43.4\% (35.9\%) of the candidates in the LMC (SMC) fall in cells where star formation from 10–100 Myr ago dominates the recent history.
+The remainder are found in regions where a larger fraction of the star formation occurred either very recently ($<$10 Myr; 24.5\% and 34.2\%) or long ago ($>$100 Myr; 32.2\% and 29.9\%) in the LMC and SMC, respectively.